abhityakrishnaraj/CS225-Final-Project/Proposal.md

 <https://www.flightsfrom.com/>[ ](https://www.flightsfrom.com/)into a separate database, adding information about the

-route between two cities including: departure airport code, departure city, flight time in
+route between two cities simply including: departure city, flight time in minutes, and

-minutes, destination airport code, and destination city.
+destination city.

 **Sample airport data:** "London Heathrow Airport", "London", "United Kingdom",

 “Europe”, "LHR", 51.4706, -0.461941

-**Sample Route Data for shortest path:** “LGW”, “London”, 75, “CDG”, “Paris” / “CDG”,
+**Sample Route Data for shortest path:** “London”, 75, “Paris” / “Paris”, 65, “London”

-“Paris”, 65, “LGW”, “London” (directed paths between cities)
+(directed paths between cities)

-**Sample Route Data for MST:** “LGW”, “London”, “65”, “CDG”, “Paris” / “CDG”, “Paris”,

-65, “LGW”, “London” (undirected path between cities)

 Our graph will be created by each airport representing a node/vertex and each

-route from one city to another will either be a directional edge (for shortest path) or
+route from one city to another will be directional edges

-undirected edge (for MST) connecting those nodes.

 Algorithms